what is vite ?¶

 no file:/// URL¶

-for that to work, you can no longer open in your broswer a file URL like file:///Users/jeanmineur/the-webc-course/cv.html
+for that to work, you can no longer open in your browser a file URL like file:///Users/jeanmineur/the-webc-course/cv.html

 how to open a file then ?¶